 Stocks and shares ISAs stand out from other accounts for a few reasons:

 - You can spread your money across a range of investments

-- You can withdraw your investments at any time but if you do, you will lose your tax-free allowance
+- You can withdraw your investments at any time

-- Any investment growth is tax-free
+- Any investment growth is free of UK tax

 To help you decide which ISA account is right for you, here’s a summary of the different types.

 Disclaimer: Comparisons to ISA accounts are based on our understanding of the gov.uk individual information as at 20 December 2022.
 They are shown for illustrative purposes only.
 For confirmation of up to date features, you should visit the website.

 Who can open a stocks and shares ISA?

 You must be 18 or over and a UK resident or a Crown servant (e.g. foreign diplomat or civil service) if you do not live in the UK.